-Tsoureki is considered a traditional Greek babka-like bread that is enjoyed during the Orthodox Easter season.
+Tsoureki is a traditional Greek babka-like bread that is enjoyed during the Greek Easter season.
 Its key ingredients are hard flour, yeast, sugar, and butter.

 However, its most unique aspect are the aromatics added: mahlab, cardamom, and mastic give it a flavor only found in eastern cuisines.
 These spices are a vital and irreplaceable part of making tsoureki, and it is worth getting hold of them to fully enjoy the truly exceptional combination of aromas and flavors.

 At first glance, piples look like, and indeed are, deep-fried dough rolls dipped in some sort of syrup and topped with walnuts.
 It’s not a regular syrup, however, since it contains honey and lemon juice to slightly subdue the intense sweetness.

 Sometimes, more honey is added on top, which is why in some Greek areas they leave out the syrup altogether.
 They are the perfect amount of crunchy and sweet and make for the ideal post-lunch sweet snack!

 Loukoumia is the Greek name for Turkish delight.
 While they originally come from Turkey, they are also served on the islands in the eastern part of the Aegean sea, close to Turkish shores.